koniz-dev/canvaslens/README.md

 ### Tool Configuration

-The `tools` attribute accepts a JSON string with the following structure:
+The `tools` attribute accepts a JSON string:

 ```json
 {